benwzj/benwzj.github.io/_posts/2024-02-22-css-animation.md

 How Create High-performance Animations?
 There are some point need to know:

 - Where possible restrict animations to **`opacity`** and **`transform`** in order to keep animations on the compositing stage of the rendering path.
+- If you must use a property that triggers layout or paint, it is unlikely that you will be able to make the animation smooth and high-performance.

-- Use DevTools to check which stage of the path is being affected by your animations.
+- You can Use DevTools to check which stage of the path is being affected by your animations.
+  - Check if an animation do layout work.
+Using Performance panel to check, for example in Chrome, if there are `Rendering` in the Summary tab, it may mean that your animation is causing the browser to do layout work.

-- Use the `paint profiler` to see if any paint operations are particularly expensive.
+  - Check if an animation triggers paint.
+In Chrome, Using Rendering tab ->  Paint Flashing.
+The [paint profiler](https://developer.chrome.com/docs/devtools/performance/reference#paint-profiler) to see if any paint operations are particularly expensive.
 If you find anything, see if a different CSS property will give the same look and feel with better performance.

-- Use the `will-change` property sparingly, and only if you encounter a performance issue.
+- By placing elements on a new layer they can be repainted without also requiring the rest of the layout to be repainted. you can manually force layer creation with the [`will-change`](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change) property.
+But Use the `will-change` property sparingly, and only if you encounter a performance issue.

-> If you must use a property that triggers layout or paint, it is unlikely that you will be able to make the animation smooth and high-performance.
-{: .block-warning}
+### Move an element

 👎 Don't do this, because it trigger layout or paint.
 ```css